 The Snæfellsnes Peninsular has a deep history going back to the early sagas.
 There are some amazing local restaurants in the coastal towns, plenty of chance to try some local food or browse some local books.
 Visit some quaint Icelandic churches.

-The famous Church mountain is often our main stop, so the tour will try to be here for the sunset.
-This fascinating waterfall complex has 2 levels and a wide variety of access points.
-The challenge is to include the Church mountain (Kirkjufell) and one of the may levels of waterfall in your scene.
+The famous Church Mountain is often our main stop, so the tour will try to be here for the sunset.
+This fascinating waterfall complex has two levels and a wide variety of access points.
+The challenge is to include the Church Mountain (Kirkjufell) and one of the many levels of waterfall in your scene.

 Visit the district of Iceland’s biggest serial killer as well as some quaint churches.
 You will experience Icelandic hospitality in tiny fishing villages as you get a taste of Iceland.